Department of Criminal Law – Projects

 The Criminal Law of Climate Protest

 More and more climate activists are opting to break minor laws in order to get maximum exposure for their protests.
-In fact, a number of climate justice movements—such as Last Generation, Extinction Rebellion, and Ende Gelände—explicitly call for civil disobedience and coercive forms of protest as… more
+In fact, a number of climate justice movements—such as Last Generation, Extinction Rebellion, and Ende Gelände—explicitly call for civil disobedience and coercive forms of protest as a… more

 Criminal Law in Fragmented Societies

 Sociologists and cultural sociologists describe increasingly plural, multicultural, and fragmented societies.
 Migration is one of the factors that contribute to these phenomena.
-The goal of the project is to describe and evaluate the influence of the aforementioned societal developments on… more
+The goal of the project is to describe and evaluate the influence of the aforementioned societal developments on substantive criminal law… more

 IV.
 Other Projects